In today’s issue:

 The result is to bring real competition to bear on Eskom, the troubled government-owned power company.
 And we know from research that competitive markets are more effective at reducing emissions, providing affordable electricity, and ensuring reliability compared than the monopoly utility model.

-Pacific Research Institute study last September found that customers in monopoly states in the U.S. are paying higher energy prices, seeing less effective infrastructure investment, gaining fewer emission reductions, and enduring less reliable power systems.
+A Pacific Research Institute study last September found that customers in monopoly states in the U.S. are paying higher energy prices, seeing less effective infrastructure investment, gaining fewer emission reductions, and enduring less reliable power systems.
 That pattern prevails abroad as well, and it is refreshing and reassuring to see South Africa addressing a dire situation with competition.